andresdev99/vendingMachine/README.md

 Welcome to my Vending Machine Technical Test
 This is a Veniding Machine which you can buy any item just adding money on the predefined buttons

-## Requirements

-Make sure to meet the following requirements before you start working with this project.

-### Server Requirements (Laravel)

-- **PHP:** This project uses Laravel, which requires PHP.
-It is recommended to use PHP 8.1 or higher.
-You can check the installed PHP version with `php --version`.

-- **Composer:** Laravel uses Composer to manage dependencies.
-Make sure you have [Composer](https://getcomposer.org/) installed.
-You can check if Composer is installed with `composer --version`.

-### Client Requirements (React.js with Vite)

-- **Node.js:** The client part of this project uses React.js and Vite.
-Make sure you have [Node.js](https://nodejs.org/) installed.
-It is recommended to use Node.js v18.18.0 or higher.
-You can check the installed Node.js version with `node --version`.

-- **NPM:** Vite uses npm to manage project dependencies.
-Ensure you have [npm](https://www.npmjs.com/package/download#download) installed.
-You can check if npm is installed with `npm --version`.

-- **Git:** To clone this repository, you need to have Git installed.
-If you don't have Git installed, you can download and install it from the [official website](https://git-scm.com/).

 ### Project Setup/Run

 Once you have verified the above requirements, follow these steps to set up the project: